alex-654/workbook/book_summary/object_design_style_guide/10 A field guide to objects.md

 ### Entities

-The objects that are being persisted will be the ones the user cares about—the ones that should be remembered even when the application has to be restarted They contain relevant data and offer useful behavior related to this data An object is an entity if . . .
+The objects that are being persisted will be the ones the user cares about the ones that should be remembered even when the application has to be restarted They contain relevant data and offer useful behavior related to this data An object is an entity if . . .